kurves/Deploy-Infrastructure-as-Code-IaC/networkREADME.md

 **Reference** - Used to refernce parameters

-**Outputs** - Declares output values for each resources that you can import into other stacks. for example the VPC ID
+**Outputs** - Declares output values for each resources that you can import into other stacks. for example the VPC ID The Output section requires the following:
+ **Description** - string